 High Island High School students also monitor sites BOL02 and BOL03 adjacent to Rollover Pass (Fig. 5).
 Rollover Pass was cut across Bolivar Peninsula in 1955 with the intention of improving water quality in Rollover Bay and Galveston East Bay.
 The opening of the pass caused significant erosion to the adjacent beaches and caused sand and sediment to be deposited in the Gulf Intracoastal Waterway (ICW).
 For years, the U.S. Army Corps of Engineers were required to dredge and remove sediment from the ICW adjacent to Rollover Bay annually at significant cost.
 Due to the issues caused by Rollover Pass, the Texas Legislature authorized the General Land Office to close the pass.
-Construction began at the end of September 2019 and was ongoing at the time of High Island High School's second field trip in January 2020.
-Closure construction was completed in spring 2020.
-High Island students will be monitoring how the closure of Rollover Pass impacts the beaches adjacent to the site in the future.
+Construction began at the end of September 2019 and was completed in the spring of 2020.
+High Island students are monitoring how the closure of Rollover Pass impacts the beaches adjacent to the site as well as mapping the position of the shoreline where the pass has been closed.